- Most of the time, you can eat before having an MRI.

 Plus, we partner with sites using newer 3T MRI machines with advanced technology resulting in faster scan times.
 Bonus: These are also more powerful than open MRIs.

-But for patients suffering from severe anxiety and claustrophobia, taking prescribed sedative medication may help get you through your procedure.
+But for patients suffering from severe MRI anxiety and claustrophobia, taking prescribed sedative medication may help get you through your procedure.
 Plus, if you have chronic pain or conditions that cause pain when lying flat for extended periods, you may need analgesic medications that may cause sedation.

 Be sure to notify your technologist of any medication you’ve taken prior to your MRI.
 Also, to avoid potential aspiration issues while lying flat, you’ll also want to avoid eating and drinking for at least two hours before your scan.